The JOK Chasing Sprint 2019

 2. One of the most distinctive trophies in British Orienteering

 The Sprint offers the unique “Flying Pig” trophies for the winners, giving winners a unique mantelpiece talking point!

 The JOK Chasing Sprint is a two-race format which starts with the Prologue, a traditional time trial format.
 Then it’s the Chase, with start times determined by performances in the Prologue, and the first across the line in each class wins.

 4. Great orienteering terrain and a newly-mapped course

 Callendar Park, Falkirk, is contoured parkland with many interesting features including a loch, Callendar House and part of the Antonine Wall – a UNESCO World Heritage Site – as well as being crossed by the John Muir Way.
 Rising above it to the south is Callendar Wood, varied woodland with a good network of paths and trails.

-The event will use a brand new map, surveyed in early 2019 by Chris Smithard.
+The event used a brand new map, surveyed in early 2019 by Chris Smithard.

 5. Easy to access venue

 Callendar Park is a nationally important landscape, and it’s just a few minutes from the M9 motorway.
 It’s also close to both Falkirk High and Falkirk Grahamston railway stations, and easily accessible from Edinburgh Airport, making it ideal to get to on a Friday afternoon.

 Start times for the Prologue were from 4pm with start lists for the Chase finalised by 6pm.